taty-anna/heating-system-optimisation/README.md

 3. **Identifying Improvement Areas:**
    - By analyzing the baseline strategy, we can identify specific areas where optimization can yield significant benefits.
 For instance, recognizing periods of high power usage during expensive electricity times highlights the potential for cost savings through better scheduling.

-### Description of the Baseline Strategy

-- **Heating Control:**
-  - The baseline strategy aims to maintain the indoor temperature close to a predefined setpoint (e.g., 24°C) without considering fluctuations in electricity costs.
-  - The heater operates at maximum capacity (12 kW) when the indoor temperature drops below the setpoint, and turns off when the setpoint is reached or exceeded.

-- **Electricity Cost Ignorance:**
-  - Unlike the optimized strategy, the baseline does not adjust power usage based on the varying electricity costs.
-It uses a fixed rule-based approach that ignores the dynamic pricing, leading to potentially higher operational costs.

 ## Implementation